This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This floral mason jar vase is a super fun and easy mason jar craft idea!
 It’s also a great craft for kids to make for Mother’s Day and Grandparents Day too!

-I’m also looking for new DIY craft activities to keep the kiddos busy.
+There are some awesome affordable Sweet Gift Ideas for any occasion, but I’m also looking for new DIY craft activities to keep the kiddos busy.
 Now that summer is here, I need them more than ever!
 It’s a bonus when I can use materials I already have on hand (because I’m not always the best at planning ahead for when the kids start with “I’m bored!”.

 I love mason jar crafts anyway and this mason jar vase is a fun craft for both kids and adults.
 If the kids are old enough to handle a glass jar, they’re old enough to make this.
 It makes a beautiful vase but can also be used to hold pencils, loose change or anything else they need to organize.